The Long-Term Impacts of Dietary Policy: Evidence from the National Loaf (with S. von Hinke and E. N. Sørensen)

 Financial Resilience

-Financial resilience refers to a household’s ability to absorb financial shocks and maintain stable consumption and well-being in the face of economic disruptions.
+Financial resilience is a household’s ability to absorb financial shocks and maintain stable consumption and well-being in the face of economic disruptions.
 Shocks such as job loss, income changes, wealth fluctuations, health shocks, and family breakdowns can have significant financial consequences.
 Households employ various coping mechanisms, including drawing on savings, adjusting consumption, or taking on debt.
 This review synthesizes the existing literature on financial resilience, focusing on how consumers respond to unexpected financial shocks, which groups are most vulnerable, and the implications for financial regulation.
 Special attention is given to the estimation of household responses, particularly in Britain, and the regulatory tools that can mitigate the adverse effects of financial shocks.

 Evaluating the impact of the placement regulations on the CONvenience store sector and co-creating solutions for a healthier system: ECON study (NIHR project 156535)